bkies23/bkies23/README.md

      LightBeam:

-     This program looks at a math problem I thought of regarding a beam of light emitted from the top of a 10-foot pole.
-Since the ray of light forms the hypotenuse of a right triangle with a surface, at what distances does the ray strike the surface as it approaches 90 degrees.
-In particular, at what distance does it strike just before it is at 90 degrees and horizontal or perpendicular to the surface?
+     This program examines a math problem I thought of regarding a beam of light emitted from the top of a 10-foot pole.
+It grapically shows the increasing distances for the opposite side (or surface) as the angle between the ten-foot pole and the beam of light (starts at 75°) approaches 90°.

      Pandemic:

      This program tracks Covid19 data from March 1, 2020 through March 17, 2023.
 In March of 2023 the New York Times and Washington Post stopped tracking the virus daily and I stopped inputting data after 3-17-2023.
-A  user can still add ficticious data after 3-17-2023 to see how the program works.
-Users can view and manipulate the data with tables and charts.
+A  user can still add ficticious data after 3-17-2023 or modify, delete and insert rows to see how the program works.
+Users can also view the data with tables and charts.

      TrigLesson:

-     This program lets a user solve hypotenuse for right triangle by either using two sides, an adjacent side and cosine of angle, or oppisite side and sine of angle.
+     This program lets a user solve hypotenuse for right triangle by either using two sides, an adjacent side and cosine of angle, or opposite side and sine of angle.

 - 💞️ I currently work for UPS as an Account Manager and have been remote for the last three years.
 I have been employed with UPS for 17 years.
 Previously I worked several years for AT&T.